 I recently shared a post across social media along the lines of “One of the best lessons in life is to master how to remain calm if you’re feeling overwhelmed at work”.

-This single post created a lot of engagement, which is nice, but not the focus of this article.
+This single post, mainly about feeling overwhelmed, created a lot of engagement, which is nice, but not the focus of this article.

 The comments I received led to this article.
 Things like:

-“Would love to be able to master this”
+“Would love to be able to master the feeling of overwhelm”

-“I need to work on stop feeling overwhelmed at work”
+“I need to work on stop feeling overwhelmed with work”

-There is a sense for many that there is too much to do and too little time.
-This creates a feeling of overwhelm at work at in our home lives, which often leads to procrastination, stress and fearful inaction.
+There is a sense for many that there is too much to do at work and too little time.

 Rather than staying calm, simplifying and prioritising we can get flustered and overwhelmed with the number of things we think we have to do.

-Instead of being productive and moving forward we stay rooted to the spot.
+Instead of being productive and moving forward we stay rooted to the spot, feeling overwhelmed.

-Here are 10 simple strategies you can use when you feel overwhelmed at work and in your personal life:
+Here are 10 simple strategies you can use when you feel overwhelmed at work to help you become more effective and productive:

-Rather than react to everything that’s happening around you at work, the things that cause us to go from calm to stressed and overwhelmed, think about choosing and creating your response.
+When you feel overwhelmed at work, rather than react to everything that’s happening around you at work, think about choosing and creating your response.

-You have the ability to choose whether to take things in your stride or let external stimuli throw your off course.
+You have the ability to choose whether to feel overwhelmed, take things in your stride or let external stimuli throw your off course.

-We all face different pressures every day, but a lot of them we have seen before.
+We all face different pressures at work every day, but a lot of them we have seen before.

 When you’re feeling overwhelmed at work, try setting up your internal response in advance.

-Ask yourself what your ideal response would be if certain things happen., so you know “If X happens, Then I’ll do Y”
+Ask yourself what your ideal response would be if you feel overwhelmed at work., so you know “If X happens, Then I’ll do Y”

 If you can create a number of scenarios in advance, when you’ve experienced overwhelm before, you’ll know your responses in advance.